minh-hoque/ide_2.0/README.md

 # Prompt Development Workflow

-This project implements a Streamlit-based application for iterative prompt development and evaluation in AI-powered question-answering systems.
+This project implements a Streamlit-based application for iterative prompt development and evaluation in AI-powered question-answering and entity extraction systems.
 It allows users to load evaluated responses, modify prompts, preview new responses, and send them for Subject Matter Expert (SME) evaluation.

 ## Features